 The Greeks sure do know how to have fun, that’s for sure.
 You can visit local bars and clubs and find yourself, quite literally, dancing on tables by the end of the night.
 If that’s a bit too wild, you can find a nice restaurant along the water and enjoy a seafood feast to end all feasts, complete with cocktails and fantastic bottles of wine.
 Spend days exploring the island, loose hours to the beach, swimming in perfect brilliant blue water and discovering the beauty of the island.
 Stay up late, sleep in.
 Spoil yourself.

 You’ll find some of the most beautiful beaches you’ve ever seen and you can hire a 4×4 to explore the islands by yourself if you like.
-Whizzing around on the back of a 4×4, clinging onto your sweetie, wind in your hair… that’s what life is all about.
+Whizzing around on the back of a 4×4, clinging to your sweetie, wind in your hair… that’s what life is all about.
 Moments of freedom like those stick with you forever.

 3. Wanaka and Queenstown, New Zealand